gearboxworks/docker-composer/README.md

 `./launch shell composer`

-Create, and start the composer Gearbox container with version 1.10.0 and run a shell.
+Create, and start the composer Gearbox container with version 1.9.3 and run a shell.

+`./launch shell composer:1.9.3`

+`./launch shell composer:1.9.3 ls -l`

-`./launch shell composer:1.10.0`
+`./launch shell composer:1.9.3 ps -eaf`

+### Available commands
-If composer is symlinked to `launch`, then the Gearbox container will be determined automatically.
+If composer is symlinked to `launch`, then the Gearbox container will be determined automatically and the default command will be run.
-Symlinks will be created upon installation.
+All available commands for a Gearbox container will be automatically symlinked upon installation.

 `./composer`